Meet Dr. John Day: Author of The Longevity Plan

-Dr. John Day is a cardiologist and the author of The Longevity Plan, a Huffington Post Best Books of 2017 and an exploration of the time he spent in China’s Longevity Village, a region famed for its residents’ long and healthy lifespans.
-The Bold team was excited to speak with Dr. John about the insights he learned from the Longevity Village, and the daily tweaks we can make in our own routines to live the lives we want, no matter our age.
+Dr. John Day is a cardiologist and the author of The Longevity Plan, an exploration of the time he spent in China’s Longevity Village, a region famed for its residents’ long and healthy lifespans.
+Our team was excited to speak with Dr. John about the insights he learned from the Longevity Village, and the daily tweaks we can make in our own routines to live the lives we want, no matter our age.

 John: I’m a cardiologist and I specialize in heart rhythm abnormalities.
 I’ve also written a book called The Longevity Plan.
 I got into studying longevity as an accident.
 I’ve always been a fitness nut, but 10 years ago I realized I wasn’t in balance.
 I had this idea that as long as I exercised hard, I could eat as much as I wanted, sleep as little as I wanted, be stressed, and still be very healthy.
 But by age 40 my own personal health started to suffer from this approach – I had an autoimmune disorder, I was overweight, I had food allergies.
 I was a mess.

 I speak fluent Chinese so I frequently travel to China for medical conferences and I have developed a number of close friends there.
 They told me about the Longevity Belt, a region in Southwest China with the highest percentage of centenarians in the world.
 I started a five year project where I would take my family to the Longevity Villages to interview these centenarians and find out what their secret sauce was, and that’s where the book came from.

 What was an ah-ha moment for you in this research?